 We do the following work as part of our normal activities:

-- we cut grass verges in Spring and Summer
+- cut grass verges in spring and summer

-- we spray weeds 3 times: in late-Spring, mid-Summer and late summer to autumn.
+- spray weeds 3 times: in late-spring, mid-summer and late summer to autumn.

 If a grass verge is longer than you think it should be, we might be about to cut it.
 There is a grass cutting programme and this may be one of the last verges to be done.
-Or we may be holding off while there are flowers growing.
+We may also be holding off while there are flowers growing.

 Trees and hedges are owned by, and the responsibility of, the person who owns the land.
 We usually own roadside trees, which are maintained through the Streets Ahead programme.
 Hedges are not usually our responsibility, though some in rural areas are maintained through Streets Ahead.

 If a neighbour’s tree or hedge interferes with a road or pavement we suggest you contact them, asking them politely to fix it.
-In some cases it is necessary serve a Hedge Cutting / Tree Pruning Notice under the Highways Act 1980.
+In some cases it is necessary to serve a Hedge Cutting/Tree Pruning Notice under the Highways Act 1980.
 This states that the trees and hedges need to be cut back within 28 days.
 If the landowner fails to do this, then the owner can be taken to court.
 However, it is rare for this to happen.

 If a tree we own interferes with a phone line or electricity cable you need to contact the relevant utility company.
 If you have concerns about the safety of the tree, contact us.